fitolobo/Hypercomplex-Valued-Recurrent-Projection-Neural-Networks/README.md

 ## Usage

-First of all, call the QRPNN module using:
+First of all, call the module using:

 ```
 include("HyperRPNNs.jl")